 A: Because the agency has tested samples of ER metformin and found no NDMA in many samples, we believe it is possible to manufacture metformin without the NDMA impurity.
 FDA reminds manufacturers that it is their responsibility to develop and use suitable methods to detect impurities, including when they make changes to their manufacturing processes.
 If a manufacturer detects new or higher levels of impurities, they should fully evaluate the impurities and take action to ensure the product is safe for patients.

 A: This is an ongoing investigation.
-The agency has determined the NDMA does not come from the active pharmaceutical ingredient in metformin but is investigating the root cause of the impurity.
+The agency does not believe the metformin active pharmaceutical ingredient is a primary source of NDMA but is investigating the root cause of the impurity.

 A: No. The agency has only detected levels of NDMA above the acceptable intake limit in some extended release metformin but not in any tested immediate release metformin.